 In fiscal year 2013, the Company repurchased 5.7 million shares under the August 2011 authorization with a weighted-average per share purchase price of \$2.20.
-In fiscal year 2014, there were no repurchases under the August 2011 authorization.
-As of March 31, 2014, there was approximately \$0.1 million remaining for additional share repurchases under this authorization.
+In fiscal years 2014 and 2015, there were no repurchases under the August 2011 authorization.
+As of March 31, 2015, there was approximately \$0.1 million remaining for additional share repurchases under this authorization.

-Additionally, in fiscal years 2014, 2013 and 2012, the Company repurchased 161,699 shares, 133,816 shares and 113,734 shares, respectively, from certain executives that were surrendered to satisfy the minimum statutory tax withholding obligations on the vesting of restricted stock units and performance-based restricted stock units.
-These repurchases, which are not included in the authorized share repurchase programs, had a weighted-average purchase price of \$2.22, \$2.32 and \$3.52, respectively.
+Additionally, in fiscal years 2015, 2014 and 2013, the Company repurchased 335,890 shares, 161,699 shares and 133,816 shares, respectively, from employees that were withheld to satisfy the minimum statutory tax withholding obligations on the vesting of restricted stock units and performance-based restricted stock units.
+These repurchases, which are not included in the authorized share repurchase programs, had a weighted-average purchase price of \$2.57, \$2.22 and \$2.32, respectively.